thesmith1/dl4cv_team50/README.md

 The class ModularNetwork now supports different loss functions and optimizers and implements the methods train() and test(): we are ready for training.

 Next step: code for saving results of training and test.

+### 25/01/2018: Giorgio
+The core of the modular network has been trained, without data augmentation, here the results:
+* train accuracy: 78%
+* validation accuracy: 79%
+* epochs: 1
+* learning rate: 1e-3
+* total time: 5h 30m